Prof. Craig's interests include the development and application of new modelling approaches for

 M.A.Sc.
 Structural Engineering, Sharif University of Technology

-Thesis Topic: Simulation of discontinuous permafrost in heterogeneous systems
+Thesis Title: "Numerical modelling of permafrost in heterogeneous media"

 Élise Devoie, Ph.D.
 Candidate